egalli64/pyco/README.md

     Set as hash table for keys only
     Set comprehension
-    Set editing: add(), update(), remove(), discard(), pop() Using as mathematical set: union, difference, ...
+    Set editing: add(), update(), remove(), discard(), pop() Mathematical set: union, difference, ...
 ### 5 - Function
     Header and body, docstring, pass
     Parameters and arguments
-    Passing an argument by position or by name
+    Passing arguments by position and by name
     Default parameter value
     Varargs and argument unpacking
     Return value, or None